FDB-Cabinet/ssed-seeker/Readme.md

   - Number of seeds to run in parallel.
 Default (if omitted): 10.
 - --fail-fast
   - Stop the run after the first faulty seed is found.
 With GitLab configured, an issue will be created for that seed before exiting; without GitLab, the stdout is printed (if available) and the program exits non‑zero.
+- --timeout-secs <SECONDS>
+  - Timeout per seed in seconds.
+The simulation process will be terminated after this period.
+  - Default: 120.
+  - Env: `TIMEOUT_SECS`.

 Notes on seed sources
 - You can supply seeds via `--seeds`, `--seed-file`, or let Seed Seeker generate random seeds.